 Filing Vermont Income Taxes

-About $2.8 billion dollars from individual income tax payments is added to Vermont's general fund every year.
+About $1.4 billion from individual income tax payments was added to Vermont's general fund in fiscal year 2025.
 The state has one of the highest individual tax rates in the nation.

-There are five tax rate brackets with rates ranging from 3.55 to 8.95%.
+Vermont tax brackets ranged from 3.35% to 8.75% for those filing 2024 taxes (official 2025-tax-year tables have not yet been published by VT DOT, but 2024 brackets remain in use).
 If you were a full-year or partial-year resident who earned at least $100 in VT, you must file Vermont taxes.
 You must also file if you're a nonresident who earned at least $1,000.

-You can file your taxes up to 60 days after the federal tax filing deadline without incurring a penalty.
-After that, you'll be charged a $50 late filing penalty.
+You can file your taxes up to 60 days after the federal tax filing deadline (generally April 15) without incurring a penalty.
+However, you must pay owed taxes by the filing deadline to avoid interest or penalties.
+After that, you'll be charged a $50 late filing penalty, even if you don’t owe taxes, unless you filed an extension.
 If you've filed an extension on time, you won't be penalized unless you fail to file on or before October 15.

 Where to Mail Tax Filings and Amendments